Solus-Tenebirs/CS3-PSHS-CLC/Quarter 1 (Q1)/q1_sg2_a1.md

 Your task is to decompose this problem into smaller, manageable parts that could be solved with computational thinking (CT) Skills.

 Step 1: Identify the Big Problem
-Main Problem: Vending Machine is inefficient, is unreliable, and is prone to mechanical failures
+Main Problem: The school vending machine is unreliable, lacks proper feedback, is prone to user error, and performs poorly under repeated use and that results in a frustrating and unsatisfactory experience for students.

 Step 2: Identify three to four Sub-Problems
 Please list possible sub-problems:

-1. Vending machine does not notify the supplier when items run out
+1. Missing stock monitoring and alert system - The machine cannot detect when items are sold out, nor automatically send a notification to staff to restock.

-2. Vending machine fails to provide the correct change for the consumer goods
+2. Incorrect change - The machine fails to properly compute, count, or return the correct amount of money after payment.

-3. Vending machine starts to become sluggish after repeated use.
+3. Slow performance during prolonged use - The machine’s processing or dispensing speed degrades when many students use it one after another, which shows inefficient workflow.

-4. Vending machine does not confirm orders or when the buttons are pressed
+4. Unclear or error-prone user interface - Buttons/labels are confusing or lack  steps, so students easily select the wrong products.

 Step 3: Define Computational Thinking Approaches
 For each sub-problem, apply CT skills:

 Sub-Problem 1:
-Vending machine does not notify the supplier when items run out
+Missing stock monitoring and alert system - The machine cannot detect when items are sold out, nor automatically send a notification to staff to restock.

 CT Skill:
 Decomposition